condecon/adaptivetesting/docs/adaptivetesting.tests.rst

 adaptivetesting.tests package
 =============================

-This module includes unittests for the functionality of the package.
+This module includes unit tests for the functionality of the package.
 There is no explicit documentation available.